uc-cdis/gen3.org/content/resources/user/gen3-client.md

 Now you can execute the program by opening a terminal window and entering the command `gen3-client`.

->__Note:__ If your Mac OS X does not allow access, you need to manually allow it under System Preferences > Security & Privacy > General (click lock icon to unlock, enter administrator name and password).
+>__Note:__ If your Mac OS X does not allow access, you need to manually allow it under System Preferences > Security & Privacy > General (click the lock icon to unlock, enter administrator name and password).

 ### Windows Installation Instructions